By Lambert Strether of Corrente.

 From Chapter LI: “AFTER THE BATTLE—TELEGRAPH AND SIGNAL SERVICE—MOVEMENT BY THE LEFT FLANK”

-It may be as well here as elsewhere to state two things connected with all movements of the Army of the Potomac: first, in every change of position or halt for the night, whether confronting the enemy or not, .
+It may be as well here as elsewhere to state two things connected with all movements of the Army of the Potomac: first, in every change of position or halt for the night, whether confronting the enemy or not, the moment arms were stacked the men intrenched themselves.
 For this purpose they would build up piles of logs or rails if they could be found in their front, and dig a ditch, throwing the dirt forward on the timber.
 Thus the digging they did counted in making a depression to stand in, and increased the elevation in front of them.
 It was wonderful how quickly they could in this way construct defences of considerable strength.
 When a halt was made with the view of assaulting the enemy, or in his presence, these would be strengthened or their positions changed under the direction of engineer officers.
 The second was, the use made of the telegraph and signal corps.
 Nothing could be more complete than the organization and discipline of this body of brave and intelligent men.
 Insulated wires—insulated so that they would transmit messages in a storm, on the ground or under water—were wound upon reels, making about two hundred pounds weight of wire to each reel.
 Two men and one mule were detailed to each reel.
 The pack-saddle on which this was carried was provided with a rack like a sawbuck placed crosswise of the saddle, and raised above it so that the reel, with its wire, would revolve freely.
 There was a wagon, supplied with a telegraph operator, battery and telegraph instruments for each division, each corps, each army, and one for my headquarters.
 There were wagons also loaded with light poles, about the size and length of a wall tent pole, supplied with an iron spike in one end, used to hold the wires up when laid, so that wagons and artillery would not run over them.
 The mules thus loaded were assigned to brigades, and always kept with the command they were assigned to.
 The operators were also assigned to particular headquarters, and never changed except by special orders.

 Brief observations: First, we can see clearly how 1860’s Civil War prefigures 1914’s World War I, tactically: Grant mentions trenches (“intrenching”) and the telegraph, but he was also a master of rail.
 Second, note “the organization and discipline of this body of brave and intelligent men.”
 I would hazard that this is not only the effect of Army life, but of working class men transferring their skills, both technical and collaborative, from industry to war.
 Third, the Confederacy lacked this capacity, both technically and industrially.
 Hence, unlike the Union, the Confederacy could not direct its armies in near-real time.
 Fourth, “No orders ever had to be given to establish the telegraph.”
 Are there examples of anything like this in actions or campaigns by the left?
 Finally, this passage is a fine example of the lucidity with which Grant writes; you can practically see the wires put up.